 Deductible.
 This is the amount you'll have to pay before your plan starts picking up the rest of the bill.
 A deductible can range from a few hundred dollars to several thousand dollars.
 And a lower deductible isn't always better — higher deductibles mean lower premiums.
 Ask yourself: would you prefer to pay more for your monthly insurance bill, or when you receive care?

 Copayments and Coinsurance.
 These are charges you'll have to pay for any specific medical service you receive.
 Copayments are fixed amounts — for example, a "$20 per Office Visit" means you'll pay $20 out of your own pocket for a routine trip to the doctor.
 Coinsurance is a similar cost, but expressed as a percentage — "20% of Non-Emergency Hospital Care," for example.
 Typically, affordable health insurance copayments and coinsurance run about $20 and 20%, respectively.

 - Out-of-Pocket Maximums.
 Between your deductible, your copayments, and your coinsurance costs, staying healthy can be expensive.
 That's why health plans include out-of-pocket maximums, to keep your care affordable.
-Once you reach your out-of-pocket maximum, most health insurance plans will pick up 100% of the rest of your health care costs (though some plans have exceptions to this - see below).
+Once you reach your out-of-pocket maximum, most health insurance plans will pick up 100% of the rest of your costs (though some plans have exceptions to this - see below).

 Individual vs. Employer-Sponsored Health Coverage

 Why choose an individual plan over an employer's plan?
 Here are the key advantages of individual health insurance:

 Customized coverage.
 In group coverage, everyone ends up in a one-size-fits-all type of plan.
 But everyone has different health needs.
 With employer-sponsored coverage you end up paying for coverage you don't need, or may have to go without coverage for care you do need.